bertdida/selenium-wpupdater/README.md

 # selenium-wpupdater

-This project helps you automate WordPress updates.
-It simulates to do the following for each given account:
+This project helps you automate WP (WordPress) updates; it simulates to do the following for each given site:

-1. open a browser
+1. Open a browser
-2. login to WordPress
+2. Login to WP dashboard
-3. update the WordPress version, plugins and themes if available
+3. Check to see if version, plugin, and theme updates are available — if yes do update
-4. logout
+4. Logout

 ## Prerequisites